freeCodeCamp/freeCodeCamp/guide/english/algorithms/algorithm-performance/index.md

 Looking at this code, we can see that in the best case scenario where the array is already sorted, the program will only make _n_ comparisons as no swaps will occur.
 Therefore we can say that the best case time complexity of bubble sort is O(_n_).

-Examining the worst case scenario where the array is in reverse order, the first iteration will make _n_ comparisons while the next will have to make _n_ - 1 comparisons and so on until only 1 comparison must be made.
+Examining the worst case scenario where the array is in reverse order, the first iteration will make _n_ comparisons while the next will have to make _n_ - 1 comparison and so on until only 1 comparison must be made.
 The big-O notation for this case is therefore _n_ * [(_n_ - 1) / 2] which = 0.5*n*^2 - 0.5*n* = O(_n_^2) as the _n_^2 term dominates the function which allows us to ignore the other term in the function.

 We can confirm this analysis using this handy big-O cheat sheet</a> that features the big-O time complexity of many commonly used data structures and algorithms